oskarvanderwal/lm-checkpoints/README.md

 # 🤖🚩lm-checkpoints
 > Simple library for dealing with language model checkpoints.

-*lm-checkpoints* should make it easier to work with intermediate training checkpoints that are provided for some language models.
-This allows you to iterate over the training steps, to define different subsets, to automatically clear the cache for previously seen checkpoints, etc. Nothing fancy, a simple wrapper for 🤗 models.
+*lm-checkpoints* should make it easier to work with intermediate training checkpoints that are provided for some language models (LMs).
+This allows you to iterate over the training steps, to define different subsets, to automatically clear the cache for previously seen checkpoints, etc. Nothing fancy, a simple wrapper for 🤗 models that should make it easier to study the training dynamics of LMs.

 Install using `pip install lm-checkpoints`.